Short Stories About War: WWI, WWII, the Civil War, and More

 The narrator is invited to a wedding in England that he won’t be able to attend.
 He writes a few things about the bride, whom he knew about six years earlier.
 In 1944 he was with the American forces in Devon.
 After his training, he walked into town.
 He went into a church where a children’s choir was practicing.
 He was affected by the performance, particularly that of a thirteen-year-old girl named Esmé.

-This story can be read in the preview of The Complete Short Stories of Stephen Crane.
-(Select in table of contents)
+This is the fourth story in the preview of The Complete Short Stories of Ernest Hemingway

 “Cold Moonlight” by Carla Neggers